-SPN 211 Intermediate Spanish I (3)
+SPN 211 Intermediate Spanish I (GCD) (3)

 Spanish 211 is designed as a continuation and extension of the materials introduced in the first year of Spanish.
-It offers a study of grammatical structures and an expansion of vocabulary through an introduction to cultural and literary readings.
-All skills (reading, writing, listening, and speaking), as well as the three basic fields (grammar, literature, and culture) will be emphasized during the course.
-Prerequisite: SPN 112 or equivalent or satisfactory placement score.
+It offers a study of grammatical structures and an expansion of vocabulary through an introduction to the command form, and the present subjunctive, present perfect, conditional, and future verb tenses.
+All skills (reading, writing, listening, and speaking), as well as cultural will be emphasized during the course.
+Prerequisite: SPN 112 or equivalent or satisfactory placement score or instructor permission.

-SPN 212 Intermediate Spanish II (3)
+SPN 212 Intermediate Spanish II (GCD) (3)

 Spanish 212 is designed as a continuation and extension of the materials introduced in the first year of Spanish and in Spanish 211.
 It offers a further study of grammatical structures and an expansion of vocabulary through an introduction to cultural and literary readings.
 All skills (reading, writing, listening, and speaking), as well as the three basic fields (grammar, literature, and culture) will be emphasized during the course.
-Prerequisite: SPN 211 or equivalent or satisfactory placement score.
+Prerequisite: SPN 211 or equivalent or satisfactory placement score or instructor permission.

-SPN 321 Spanish Conversation (3)
+SPN 321 Spanish Conversation (GCD) (3)